thierrylahaije/website-tsh/content/examples/simple-reproducible-webscraping.md

 ## Overview

-In this example, you find a simple code to web scrape the website, RankingTheBrands.com in `webscraping_ranking_the_brands.ipynb`
+In this example, you find a simple code to web scrape the website, RankingTheBrands.com in `webscraping_ranking_the_brands.ipynb`!

 ![](../images/screenshot_rankingthebrands.png)